Waitematā DHB works hard to provide the best possible patient experience to the many people who use our services.

 Lorraine Symons-Busby is an inaugural member of the Consumer Council. has a Post Graduate Diploma in Business and Māori Development and has managed a West Auckland GP clinic.
 She has also been a representative of steering and advisory groups (such as the Northern Region Immunisation steering group, 500 Maori Women Breast Screening advisory group and the WDHB Maori Data pipeline initiative).
 Lorraine also served in the NGO sector for 20 years and her current role as Contracts Lead and Waitematā DHB MOU Liaison for Te Whanau o Waipareira Trust allows her to work with Ngatiwai, Te Whānau a Ruataupare and Ngati Paoa (as an affiliate), as well as funders - co-designing with ministries and reporting on contracted services across health and community services sector.
 Lorraine manages the Waitakere Senior Women’s Rugby team and likes to spend her spare time taking her four grandchildren to swimming lessons.

 Dr Vivien Wei Verheijen is an inaugural member of the Consumer Council.
-Having migrated from China in 2002, she worked as a Senior Diversity and Engagement Advisor at the Office of Ethnic Communities in the Department of Internal Affairs and then served at Shakti Women’s Refuge and Asian community services in the mental health sector.
-Both roles supported her passion for women empowerment, community development and championing diversity and inclusion.
+Having migrated from China in 2002, she served at Shakti Women’s Refuge and Asian community services in the mental health sector and then worked as a Senior Diversity and Engagement Advisor at the Office of Ethnic Communities in the Department of Internal Affairs.
+Those roles supported her passion for women empowerment, community development and championing diversity and inclusion.
 Vivien is qualified in project management and strategic planning and has obtained a Masters in Social Policy from Massey University and a PhD in Public Policy from AUT.
 She currently works as a Senior Community Advisor at Waste Solutions, Auckland Council.